MELDProject/meld_graph/docs/interpret_results.md

 * The z-scores of the patient’s cortical features averaged within the cluster.
 In this example, the most abnormal features are the intrinsic curvature (folding measure) and the sulcal depth.
 * The saliency of each feature to the network - if a feature is brighter pink, that feature was more important to the network.
 In this example, the intrinsic curvature is most important to the network’s prediction

-On the surfaces plot, the predicted cluster are plotted in red and the 20% most salient vertices of this cluster are plotted in orange.
+On the surfaces plot, the predicted cluster is plotted in red and the 20% most salient vertices of this cluster are plotted in orange.

 The features that are included in the saliency image are:
 * **Grey-white contrast**: indicative of blurring at the grey-white matter boundary, lower z-scores indicate more blurring